-The terms "daylight lamp" and "full-spectrum lamp" are often used interchangeably, and as of publication there are no regulations regarding the specific use of the terms.
+The terms "daylight lamp" and "full-spectrum lamp" are often used interchangeably, and there are no regulations regarding the specific use of the terms.
 While both terms may be used to represent the same lamp, sometimes called a "daylight full-spectrum lamp," each term focuses on a different aspect of the lamp's characteristics.

 "Full-spectrum" describes the ability of a lamp to put out light that contains all colors of the lighting spectrum.
-However, it is a marketing term rather than a technical description, so each manufacturer decides exactly what constitutes a full spectrum.
+However, it's a marketing term rather than a technical description, so each manufacturer decides exactly what constitutes a full spectrum.
 The term was first used in the '60s by Dr. John Ott.
 Under his definition, a full-spectrum light source contained both visible and invisible color wavelengths of light.

 Lamp manufacturers have focused on recreating that even spectrum representation in their lamps, marketing them as daylight, rather than full-spectrum, lamps.
 One of the primary methods for doing this was moving from fluorescent lighting fixtures toward tungsten-based fixtures, and later, halogen fixtures.

 Color temperature is a measurement of a light's color based on the way heat affects color.
-It is measured in degrees Kelvin.
+It's measured in degrees Kelvin.
 This system can be confusing because the higher the temperature in degrees Kelvin, the cooler the color of the light.
 Lower numbers on the scale represent yellows and oranges, while higher numbers represent blues.

 In addition to the visible color spectrum that runs from the warm yellows and reds to the cool blues and purples, there are known invisible wavelengths of light at the warm end, called infrared (IR), and at the cool end, called ultraviolet (UV).
-Both of these wavelengths can cause damage in the form of medical problems, including skin cancer, but they also have benefits, including possible strengthening of the immune system and helping the body absorb vitamin D.
+Both of these wavelengths can cause damage in the form of medical problems, including skin cancer.
+But they also have benefits, including possible strengthening of the immune system and helping the body absorb vitamin D.